Professional Development Certification Program (PDCP)

 The Human Resource Services Office identifies employees who qualify for the PDCP

 Eligible teachers must attend a 2-hour orientation session to receive an application, timelines, and guidelines.
 A choice of sessions will be offered.
-NOTE: Due to current circumstances of Covid 19, eligible LCS teachers may view the pre-recorded video and download the application for school -year 2020-2021 directly from this site.
-Application deadline has been extended to May 15, 2020.

 The teacher obtains the signature of the hiring principal as agreement to coordinate the PDCP on site.
 The teacher signs the completed application for Lake PDCP as an agreement of participation.
 The completed application and application fee are forwarded to the Department of Curriculum, Instruction, and Assessment.